cruxstack/terraform-aws-s3-zip-uploader/README.md

 | `artifact_src_local_path`  | The local path of the artifact zip file on the machine where Terraform is executed.                                                                                 | string | N/A                         | Yes      |
 | `artifact_dst_bucket_arn`  | The ARN of the destination S3 bucket where the contents of the zip file will be uploaded.                                                                           | string | N/A                         | Yes      |
 | `artifact_dst_bucket_path` | The path within the destination S3 bucket where the contents of the zip file will be uploaded.                                                                      | string | `"/"`                       | No       |

-### Note

-This module uses the `cloudposse/label/null` module for naming and tagging resources.
-As such, it also includes a `context.tf` file with additional optional variables you can set.
-Refer to the [`cloudposse/label` documentation](https://registry.terraform.io/modules/cloudposse/label/null/latest) for more details on these variables.

 ## Outputs